Odd Fellows Hall (Cambridge, Massachusetts)

 The former Odd Fellows Hall, located at 536 Massachusetts Avenue in Cambridge, Massachusetts, in the United States, is a historic building built in 1884 by members of the Independent Order of Odd Fellows.
 On April 13, 1982, it was added to the National Register of Historic Places.
 It is now The Dance Complex, founded by Rozann Kraus in 1991.

 History

 The building was built in 1884 by members of the Independent Order of Odd Fellows.
 Like many lodge halls of the time, it had business and commercial space on the ground floor while the lodge hall was upstairs.

 Current use

-The Odd Fellows Hall is now owned and run by the Dance Complex, which was formed to buy and save the building.
+The Odd Fellows Hall is now owned and run by the Dance Complex, founded by Rozann Kraus in 1991, which was formed to buy and save the building.
 The facilities include 6 dance studios and the Julie Ince Thompson Theatre.